Bolognese Sauce

 Make Ahead and Storage

-You can make the entire thing up to 3 or 4 days ahead of time, or you can make the sauce through Step 2 and keep it in the fridge for the same amount of time, and then heat it up and finish with the milk and the Parmesan.
+You can make the entire recipe up to 3 or 4 days ahead of time, or you can make the sauce through Step 2 and keep it in the fridge for the same amount of time, and then heat it up and finish with the milk and the Parmesan.

 Leftovers heat up beautifully in a pot over low heat.
 You may want to add a bit of chicken broth or even a bit of water to loosen up the sauce.